GSA/fedramp-gov/_posts/2022-12-21-crypto-modules-historical-status.md

     2. If a replacement CM has not been submitted for testing, but is in development with plans to submit for CMVP testing:

-         a.
+         <p style="font-family: Muli",sans-serif; font-size: .9375rem; color: line-height: 1.5;">a.
 Determine that there are no known exploits of the existing CM.

             i.
 If there are no exploits: